 Project-based financing structures-i.e., debt obligations payable solely or primarily from the financed project's revenues (collectively, "Project Financings")-have been used effectively throughout the State for many years.
 Institutions have structured their Project Financings using both their affiliate support organizations (collectively, "Foundation Financings") and unaffiliated, tax-exempt organizations (collectively, "Privatized Financings").
-Many Project Financings have been structured with the support of master lease arrangements with the institutions (collectively, "State-Supported Project Financings"), while others have been structured so that the institutions have no obligation to repay any associated debt (collectively, "Nonrecourse Project Financings").
+Many Project Financings have been structured with the support of master lease arrangements with the institutions (collectively, "University-Supported Project Financings"), while others have been structured so that the institutions have no obligation to repay any associated debt (collectively, "Nonrecourse Project Financings").

 Since project revenues in Nonrecourse Project Financings accrue to the project owner and not the institution, Nonrecourse Project Financings are not payable from the obligated resources of an institution and have therefore been excluded from the Study's debt capacity calculations.
+Ratings agencies do consider these financings in their credit assessments, which can lead to a disconnect between the numbers in the study and those published by the ratings agencies.
 By contrast, State-Supported Project Financings, which are supported by the institution's obligated resources, are included in the Study's debt capacity calculations.

-Over the past year, several institutions have entered into (or have obtained approval to enter into) large-scale Project Financings for new, on-campus housing facilities.
+Over the past couple years, several institutions have entered into (or have obtained approval to enter into) large-scale Project Financings for new, on-campus housing facilities.
 Each of those transactions has been structured as Nonrecourse Project Financings, so those debt instruments are not included in the Study's debt capacity calculations.
-The rating agencies have made it clear in recent months, however, that they will be more likely to include Nonrecourse Project Financings in their institution leverage metrics for on-campus housing, even if the institution has no legal obligation to repay the debt.
+The rating agencies have made it clear, however, that they will be more likely to include Nonrecourse Project Financings in their institution leverage metrics for on-campus housing, even if the institution has no legal obligation to repay the debt.
 Thus, the use of Nonrecourse Project Financing structures may reduce the debt capacity of an institution in the eyes of the rating agencies.